Roger Neilson: Retirement from hockey

+On February 20, 2000, Neilson went on medical leave for cancer treatment, and assistant coach Craig Ramsay took over in his absence.
+On April 10, Neilson told General Manager Bobby Clarke that he was ready to return to the team, but Clarke insisted on additional medical clearance before he returned.
+In an interview, Neilson said he had been "treated like a king" and referred to Clarke as a friend.
+All the while, Ramsay repeatedly said that he would return to assistant coach as soon as Flyers' management approved Neilson to return as coach.
+Neilson was ultimately informed that he had been permanently replaced by Ramsay.

-Neilson went on medical leave from the Flyers just before the 2000 playoffs for cancer treatment but was later informed that he had been permanently replaced by Craig Ramsay.
-Neilson's unceremonious dismissal by Flyers General Manager Bobby Clarke was widely lamented by fans and media as lacking class and respect.
+Neilson's dismissal by Clarke was widely lamented by fans and media as lacking class and respect.
 Neilson's doctors advised the Flyers that he lacked the strength to perform his duties as head coach.
 Neilson insisted on trying to return at the end of the first round of the playoffs, but Clarke refused.
-He even tried to defend his decision in the press, stating, "Roger got cancer - that wasn't our fault.
+He even tried to defend his decision in the press, stating, "Roger got cancer – that wasn't our fault.
 We didn't tell him to go get cancer.
 It's too bad that he did.
 We feel sorry for him, but then he went goofy on us."

 Neilson was then hired as an assistant coach for the Senators.
-For the last two games of the 2001–02 season, which were inconsequential to the standings, head coach Jacques Martin stepped away from the bench, allowing Neilson to take the reins and become the ninth man to coach 1,000 games.
+For the last two games of the 2001–02 season, which were inconsequential to the standings, head coach Jacques Martin stepped away from the bench, allowing Neilson to take the reins and become the ninth man to coach 1,000 games along with the distinction of having served as a head coach for eight different teams.
 The following season, the Senators won the Presidents' Trophy as the regular season and advanced to the Eastern Conference Finals.
 It was public knowledge that Neilson's cancer was terminal when the Senators were ousted in a seven-game series.

 Neilson's overall regular-season record was 460 wins, 378 losses, 159 ties, and 3 overtime losses.